-Your leads can also be further segmented as well.
+Leads need to be segmented well.
 One of the ways you can do that is by creating buyer personas.
-Some marketers call these customer avatars, but it’s the same concept.
-You’re taking what you know about the lead, such as their occupation or pain points, and using these to segment the lead even further.
+Some marketers call them customer avatars, but it’s the same concept.
+You’re taking what you know about the lead, such as their occupation or pain points, and using these to segment them.

-Just like someone who wants tomatoes doesn’t want to see an apple, a freelancer doesn’t want content or emails pertaining to owning a business.
+A freelancer may not want content or emails pertaining to starting a business.
 It doesn’t relate or appeal to them.

 By segmenting your leads, you can ensure you don’t turn them away so early in the game by sending them unrelated content.
-You can also tailor your messages so it seems and feels like you’re writing to that specific lead.
-That could increase the chances of them converting to a customer.
+You can also tailor your messages so they feel like you’re writing to them.
+That could increase the chances of them converting into your customers soon.

 We talked about lead scoring several times in this guide already, so we’ll keep this section short.
-Once you’ve segmented your leads and began sending them targeted content, they’re going to behave in certain ways.
+Once you’ve segmented your leads and begun sending them targeted content, they’re going to behave in certain ways.
 Some leads will gladly open and read your emails.
 They’ll also engage with the content you send them.
 Others might read the emails but not do anything further.
-Others still won’t even bother.
+Others still won’t even bother opening the emails.

-Then there’s the behavior the leads exhibit while on your website, social media pages, pricing page, and landing pages.
-Do they click around and stay for a while or immediately leave the site?
-Do they make a purchase or just put something in their cart and then never check out?
+Then there’s the behavior the leads exhibit on your website, social media pages, pricing page, and landing pages.
+Do they look around and stay for a while or leave your website quickly?
+Do they make a purchase or just put something in their cart and don't check out?

 Depending on what your leads do, you’d assign each one a score.
 For all the positive behavior they engage in, their score goes up.
 You’d likely tier the points so that buying a product rewards more points than opening an email, for instance.

-For all the negative behavior a lead does, their score would go down.
+For all the negative behavior a lead shows, their score would go down.
 This is a simple but effective means of organizing your leads.
-The leads with the most points would be considered your most engaged and thus your most qualified.
+The leads with the highest score would be considered your most engaged and thus your most qualified.
 Those with the lowest score are the least engaged.
 You’d then have a decision to make about these leads.
 Are they worth re-engaging with or should you let them go?
-You can use data or marketing tools to predict their next steps and go from there.
+You can use a good lead generation and conversion software like EngageBay to score your leads and predict their next steps.

-As of 2012, most B2B marketers (79 percent) had yet to create their own lead scoring methods, says HubSpot.
-Today, you can’t afford not to.
+Most B2B marketers don't have their own lead scoring methods, says HubSpot.
+But you can’t afford not to.

 Pay-per-click or PPC marketing is a means of paid advertising.
 You pay to put your ads up across the Internet and then bring in new leads that way.
 It’s especially effective if you target said ads to search engine result pages or SERPs.
-These include hugely popular sites like Google.
-According to the most recent data for 2018, every day, Google gets more than 3.5 billion search queries.
-In a year, it’s 1.2 trillion queries.
+These include hugely popular platforms like Google.
+According to data from 2018, Google gets more than 3.5 billion search queries every day.
+In a year, that’s 1.2 trillion queries.
 That breaks down to 40,000 queries per second.

 Social media can be a marketer’s best friend.
-The social tools that have evolved for companies is extraordinary.
+It is extraordinary how many social tools have evolved for companies.
 Perhaps you use LinkedIn, the professional network, to create Lead Gen Forms.
-Your lead would only have to click on your call to action button and then you get all their profile data.
+Your lead would only have to click on your call-to-action button and then you get all their profile data.
 This happens automatically, which simplifies your life bigtime.

 Then there’s Facebook, which is the most popular social media network out there.
 You probably already know about Facebook Ads, which let you advertise on the platform with posts that mimic the appearance of a user’s wall.